SAP-samples/acl2023-micse/README.md

 ```

 ## Data
-The model was trained on a random collection of **English** sentences from Wikipedia: [Training data file](https://huggingface.co/datasets/princeton-nlp/datasets-for-simcse/resolve/main/wiki1m_for_simcse.txt)
+The model was trained on a random collection of **English** sentences from Wikipedia.
+The *full-shot* training file is available [here].(https://huggingface.co/datasets/princeton-nlp/datasets-for-simcse/resolve/main/wiki1m_for_simcse.txt)
-Training data consists of data splits of different sizes (from 10% to 0.0064%) of the [SimCSE](https://github.com/princeton-nlp/SimCSE) training corpus.
+Low-shot training data consists of data splits of different sizes (from 10% to 0.0064%) of the [SimCSE](https://github.com/princeton-nlp/SimCSE) training corpus.
 Each split size comprises 5 different files, each file created with a different seed.
 To download the data:

 ```shell
 cd data